lucka-me/sphere-geometry-swift/README.md

 ## Platform Availability

-`SphereGeometry` depends on the `simd` module of Apple platform, therefore it's not supported on Windows or Linux yet.
+`SphereGeometry` depends on the `simd` module of Apple platform, therefore it's not available on Windows or Linux yet.